 The weather is getting cool, so it is time to ditch the coat.
 Wait, is that right?
 Ok, you have to wear a coat sometimes in the winter, but in your vehicle is not usually one of those times.
 If you or your children have to wear a coat though, here are some safer ways to stay warm on the road.

-On September 23, 2016, Transport Canada announced a recall on the RECARO Performance Ride Convertible Car Seat.
-Full Text of the Recall The Issue Transport Canada and RECARO Child Safety, LLC are informing the public of a non-compliance of Performance RIDE convertible car seats made between October 2015 and February 2016.
+Transport Canada and RECARO Child Safety, LLC are informing the public of a non-compliance of Performance RIDE convertible car seats made between October 2015 and February 2016.
 Specifically, these convertible car seats do not meet the dynamic requirements for head acceleration of the Motor Vehicle Restraint Systems and Booster Seats Safety Regulations.